HugoSalt/hugosalt.github.io/process_book/process_book.md

 Another question we encountered was : should we consider the sales or the number of game released ?
 For example to reflect the popularity of a console over the years, should we represent the number of sales of games on that console or the number game released for that console ?

-We ended up choosing sales over the number of release, but both options were a possible representation for the trends in the console war.
+We ended up choosing sales over the number of release, but both options were a possible representation for the trends.

 # Conclusion